alien4cloud/alien4cloud-spray/readme.md

 * `resources/ssl/gen-aws-ssl-material.sh` : generate all SSL stuff for EC2 instances (filtered by name).

 # Installation
-The playbook `install-a4c-consul-yorc.yml` will install all stack on the remote machine:
+The playbook `install-a4c-consul-yorc.yml` will install all stack on the remote machines:

-Fisrt off all, if you didn't attempt to connect to the remote machines, you will probably need to desactivate the host key checking:
+Fisrt off all, if you didn't attempt to connect to the remote machines, you will probably need to deactivate the host key checking:

 ```
 export ANSIBLE_HOST_KEY_CHECKING=False